 Make your life easier by grading just one thing: the concept from the mini lesson!
 You already grade waaaay too much as an ELA teacher, and when you are looking at a formative assessment like this, you really want to see if your students grasp the concept of the mini lesson.

 I love formative assessments for just this reason.
 When you look at them, you can see where the learning takes place.
 Can students show that they understand a specific writing skills?
 Have I taught it effectively?
 Do I need to pull students in to a group conference to review the mini lesson again?
 Or was the mini lesson below my students’ skill level?

 Put the responsibility back on the student to find and justify the use (or lack of) concrete examples.
-Remember, “The one who is working is the one who is learning!”
+Remember, your students should be working harder than you are!

 If you weigh grades, adjust assessments according to what you review.
 A prewriting graphic organizer needs to be scaled differently from a draft.

 You can also use the writing process as a quick assessment.
 If you use a writing scheduler, each item on the list can be an assessment.
 Again, you can use a 10 point scale and score as you go.